Beat the Heat

 Visit a Cooling Center

 If you need to cool off, the City of LA offers cooling centers where you can beat the heat.
 These cooling centers are in LA City facilities where you can enjoy recreation programming or a good book while you cool off.
 Cooling centers are open and available during regular hours of operation unless otherwise noted.
 The City Department on Disability works to provide reasonable accommodation to ensure accessibility and effective communications for people with disabilities and others with access and functional needs at cooling centers.
-You can call 3-1-1 from within LA City or use the links below to find out more about cooling center locations and hours of operation.
+You can call 3-1-1 from within LA City or call 2-1-1 within LA County to find out more about cooling center locations and hours of operation.